 What could be better than Sopa Seca de Fideo?
 Why, easy, delicious, gluten-free and vegan Sopa Seca de Fideo, of course!
 In case you’re wondering just what the heck this dish is, it’s called many things in English, including “Mexican Spaghetti”, “Mexican Angel Hair”, “Mexican Pasta” and, quaintly, “Mexican Dry Noodle Soup”.
 These are all actually misnomers, if you want to get technical, because Sopa Seca de Fideo, if made authentically, is made with fideo noodles.
 Basically it’s thin vermicelli-type noodles cooked in a savory broth, and served as a side dish, although you can also use it as a main dish topped with tofu or vegan chicken (traditional Sopa Seca is made with chicken).
 In our version we use the ramen noodles from Costco, which work wonderfully!
 We also include other shelf-stable substitutions.

-Traditionally this dish is made with vermicelli and chicken broth, but we are preparing this dish with a vegan and gluten free flair and, trust us, you are not sacrificing taste by any means.
+Fideo noodles are essentially vermicelli, and in fact you will find it translated as such on many packages of fideo noodles.
+And traditionally this dish is made with fideo or vermicelli noodles and chicken broth, but we are preparing this dish with a vegan and gluten-free flair and, trust us, you are not sacrificing taste by any means.
 Be prepared to delight your tastebuds with garlic, onions, chiles and tomatoes.

 This delicious recipe is adapted from one of our favorite cookbooks Aprovecho: A Mexican-American Border Cookbook.
-It is not a vegan and gluten free cookbook, but what we love about it is that it is full of simple, delicious recipes that can be easily adapted to the vegan and gluten free diet.
+It is not a vegan and gluten-free cookbook, but what we love about it is that it is full of simple, delicious recipes that can be easily adapted to be made vegan and gluten-free!

 1 medium onion, chopped